Floobits/news/_posts/2015-09-16-developing-atom-plugins-on-the-bleeding-edge.md

 That said, Atom's journey hasn't been completely pleasant.
 Its development process is accurately described by Facebook's slogan: "Move fast and break things."
 Atom's API has changed drastically, breaking plugin compatibility multiple times.
 [Even its source license changed(http://blog.atom.io/2014/05/06/atom-is-now-open-source.html).

 Many of Atom's detractors point out that it's based on a browser: Chromium.
 While this does increase resource usage and startup time, there are significant advantages to building on top of Chromium.
 Plugins are written in JavaScript, with a little HTML and CSS.
 Anyone with web development skills won't have a hard time writing Atom plugins.
+Leveraging browser code also makes a new class of features possible.
+[WebRTC](https://en.wikipedia.org/wiki/WebRTC) is supported in Atom.
+That allowed us to build video chat into our plugin.

 issues:
 slow ✓